-While the much-anticipated ePrivacy directive seems to be postponed for some years, local Data Protection Authorities formulate their statements, which provide us with concrete guidelines on how to interpret current privacy legislation.
+While the much-anticipated ePrivacy Regulation seems to be postponed for some years, local EU Data Protection Authorities formulate their statements, which provide us with concrete guidelines on how to interpret current privacy legislation within the EU.
 Following the British ICO statement, France’s CNIL also offered an explanation regarding ePrivacy and cookies.
 While there are some differences between the ICO statement and CNIL’s, it is likely that other EU Data Protection Authorities will follow CNIL’s interpretation.

 Complianz is keeping a close look at evolving privacy legislation in the EU, USA, Canada, and the UK.
 The Complianz plugin is kept up-to-date according to the newest developments, to provide our users with an updated privacy tool.
 Below we will state a brief summary of the most important and noteworthy statements form the CNIL statement.